-You may press the <F1> on any screen under the Setup Section to see a list of Hot Keys that are available.
+Press the <F1> on any screen under the Setup Section to see a list of Hot Keys that are available.
 Press <F12> to print the screen.

 The keyboard's Escape key <ESC> cancels the current screen and will you back to the previous screen.